urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 ![](https://media.urbit.org/site/posts/essays/landscape-a-portrait-1.png)

-Alongside [the v0.8.0 launch](https://urbit.org/posts/2019-7-25-update/) we released the latest incarnation of Landscape -- Urbit's prototype UI.
-Codenamed “Modulo,” it's our vision of an Urbit user interface designed for everyday use.
+Alongside [the v0.8.0 launch](https://urbit.org/posts/2019-7-25-update/) we released the latest version of Landscape – Urbit's prototype user interface.
+Codenamed “Modulo,” it's our vision of an Urbit UI designed for everyday use.
 Most importantly, it’s the beginning of an interface that has access to the entire Arvo OS, rather than just one facet.
 Previous iterations of Landscape solely made use of the [Hall](https://urbit.org/docs/learn/arvo/hall/) messaging protocol.

-Served after installation on your ship’s HTTP port, it allows you to interact with Arvo through a web interface built with [Indigo](https://github.com/urbit/indigo), our new UI design language.
+Served after installation on your ship’s HTTPS port, it allows you to interact with Arvo through a web interface built with [Indigo](https://github.com/urbit/indigo), our new UI design language.
 It has a home screen, which exposes ‘tiles’ for each Landscape application – each able to integrate and customise information from elsewhere in the system and from the broader internet – and connects them to full-screen, graphical applications.

-The first set of application includes Chat, a new, streamlined chat client; a basic Weather information tile; an analog clock; and Publish, a place for publishing, subscribing, and commenting on ‘notebooks’ – invite-oriented blogs hosted on your ship.
+The first set of application includes Chat, a new, streamlined chat client, a basic Weather information tile, an analog clock, and Publish, a place for publishing, subscribing, and commenting on ‘notebooks’ – invite-oriented blogs hosted on your ship.

 ![](https://media.urbit.org/site/posts/essays/landscape-a-portrait-2.png)

 ![](https://media.urbit.org/site/posts/essays/landscape-a-portrait-3.png)

 Our unofficial mantra – “it’s not finished yet” – is performed yet again, but we're _close_.
-We can now talk with the broader community about both our inspirations and visions for its future and our plan to enact that future.
+We can now talk with the broader community about both our inspirations, our visions for its future and our plan to enact that future.

 ## Entering userspace